permasigner/action/README.md

 # Credits

 - [Beerpsi](https://github.com/beerpiss) for the Install Procursus action as the reference for this action
-- [Keto](https://github.com/TheRealKeto) for bringing up that Procursus isn't really necessary
+- [Keto](https://github.com/TheRealKeto) for bringing up that Procursus isn't really necessary, and removing it in favor of Set up Python decreases build times

 # License